Cdrcar/E-Commerce-BackEnd/README.md

 > DB_USER='your_username'
 > DB_PW='your_password'

+Open MySQL shell and insert the commands:

+> source db/schema.sql
+> use ecommerce_db

-Start the app by running the following command in your terminal: `npm start`
+Start the app by running the following command in your terminal:

+> node server.js

 ## [License](#table-of-contents)